slowernews/wisdom-tldr/README.md

 ===
-###On gratefulness
+###On gratefulness and happiness

-Love the life you have, while you create the life of your dreams.
+Love the life you have, while you create the life of your dreams.<br>
+Happiness is a journey, not a destination.

 > *'Manage with bread and butter until God sends the honey.' -- Moroccan proverb*